 Value in digital transformation

 A threat that has been emerging rapidly over the last 1.5 – 2 decades is that of cyber attaches.
 Most firms receive more than 100 threat alerts a day relating to attempted breaches.
-Tackling these and ensuring the organisations information remains secure is a critical task for the CIO.
-The pandemic made clear the flaws in cyber security that a lot of organisations had.
-A recent study, conducted by Kroll, VMware Carbon Black and Red Canary among 500 security and legal leaders, found 93 per cent of large organisations have suffered at least one incident that led to a compromise of data over the past 12 months.
+Tackling these and ensuring the organizations information remains secure is a critical task for the CIO.
+The pandemic made clear the flaws in cyber security that a lot of organizations had.
+A recent study, conducted by Kroll, VMware Carbon Black and Red Canary among 500 security and legal leaders, found 93% of large organizations have suffered at least one incident that led to a compromise of data over the past 12 months.

 CIOs and the workforce